-Formally identifying the customer is an important Anti-Money Laundering (AML) requirement (see section 14 for more detail).
-This process – known as Know Your Customer or KYC – is important in preventing fraud and money laundering and ensuring the likelihood that the customer will make the monthly payments for the vehicle they obtain possession of.
+Formally identifying the customer is an important anti-money laundering (AML) requirement (see section 14 for more detail).
+This process – known as know your customer or KYC – aims to prevent fraud and money laundering and prove the customer is who they purport to be.

 FLA standard for the prevention of financial crime